GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 - `NotificationConfig` has a new list of `PushDeviceGenerator` instance to be used for generating the Push Notification Token.
 If you were using `Firebase` as your Push Notification Provider, you need to add `FirebasePushDeviceGenerator` to your `NotificationConfig` object to continue working as before

 ### ❌ Removed
-- Remove `ChatClient.isValidRemoteMessage()` method.
+- 🚨 Breaking change: Remove `ChatClient.isValidRemoteMessage()` method.
 It needs to be handled outside
 - 🚨 Breaking change: Remove `ChatClient.handleRemoteMessage(RemoteMessage)`.
 Now it needs to be used `ChatClient.handlePushMessage(PushMessage)`